 - Death of the covered employee

-"The 2% administrative charge is to offset the cost of administering the program," said Michael Trust, human resources director at Sungevity.
-"The employer pays nothing, unless they choose to waive the 2% fee."
+“The 2% administrative charge is to offset the cost of administering the program,” said Trust.
+“The employer pays nothing, unless they choose to waive the 2% fee.”

 Your qualifying event will determine your eligibility and how long you can be covered under COBRA.